-DigiPass for Apps is available as an optional feature, for both Android and iOS and Windows and Linux, which can be incorporated in any application to strengthen digital security.
-It is also considered as one of the best face recognition apps for iPhone and Android users.
+DigiPass for Apps is available as an optional feature, for both Android and iOS and Windows and Linux, which can be incorporated into any application to strengthen digital security.
+It is also considered one of the best face recognition apps for iPhone and Android users.

-This technology works with a face recognition software built using FacePhi’s robust algorithms.
-During the time of registration, the app asks the users for their personal information and extracts their facial features to configure their face patterns.
+This technology works with face recognition software built using FacePhi’s robust algorithms.
+During the time of registration, the facial recognition app asks the users for their personal information and extracts their facial features to configure their face patterns.